slackapi/bolt-js/docs/content/concepts/receiver.md

     })
   }

-  // This is a very simple implementation.
+  // This is a simple implementation.
 Look at the ExpressReceiver source for more detail async requestHandler(req, res) {
     let ackCalled = false;
     // Assume parseBody function exists to parse incoming requests